-The church is an example of a transitional structure between romanism and gothic, that is, the hall and orientated temple, erected on a rectangular plan without a separate choir with a western tower of the same width as the nave.
-Walls set on a stone foundation are made of field stone and external facades of carefully worked with granite quartz, arranged in regular layers.
+The church was an example of a transitional structure between the Romanesque and Gothic periods, that is, the aisleless and orientated temple, erected on a rectangular plan without a separate chancel with a western tower of the same width as the nave.
+Walls set on a stone foundation were made of field stones and external facades of carefully worked with granite quartz, arranged in regular layers.

-The original amount and arrangement of windows is difficult to determine, as it have been re-walled.
+The pointed northern portal without orders and the southern, stepped one, led directly to the nave (21 x 12 meters), as well as the western one, made of carefully worked granite blocks.
+The original number and arrangement of windows is difficult to determine, as it have been rebuilt.
 Certainly, it had a narrow, ogival jambs and a sloping window sill.
 They were made of quares and granite blocks.
-The relic of such a window is preserved only in the middle of the eastern façade.
-The eastern façade is the most rich.
+The eastern façade was the most ornamental.
 There were three narrow windows made of precisely worked quares and granite blocks.
-A similar pattern have brick blendes decorating the gable.
+A similar pattern had brick blendes decorating the gable.
 The interior of the nave was covered with a timber beam ceiling and a gable roof.